-□ In some cases, the law does not allow any Medicare plan to cover certain types of drugs (f or more information about this, see Section 7.1 in this chapter). $\hfill \square$ In other cases, we have decided not to include a particular drug on the Drug List.
-In some ages you may be able to obtain a drug that is not on the drug list.
-For more information cases, you may be able to obtain a drug that is not on the drug list.
+☐ In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for or more information about this, see Section 7.1 in this chapter). ☐ In other cases, we have decided not to include a particular drug on the Drug List.
+In some cases, you may be able to obtain a drug that is not on the drug list.
 For more information, please see Chapter 9.